|

 same turret as used by the Fox wheeled armored reconnaissance vehicle.

-Scimitar provides protection against small arms fire and artillery
+has a thin aluminum armor hull.
+It provides protection only against small arms fire and artillery

 shell splinters.